Michigan Baptists elect new executive director

 By Tony Martin, Baptist Record

 JACKSON, Miss.
-(BP) — The Mississippi Baptist Convention held its annual meeting Oct.
+(BP) — The Mississippi Baptist Convention Board (MBCB) held its annual meeting Oct.
 29-30 at First Baptist Church in Jackson under the theme “Impact: Mississippi.”
 The 803 messengers and 70 guests made for the largest attendance since 2016.

 The convention celebrated the upcoming 100th anniversary of the Cooperative Program, Southern Baptists’ way of funding national and international missions and ministry, during a morning session as well as by passing a resolution.